robtro/adwords-alerting/README.md

 ### Build the project using Maven

-AwAlerting can be compiled using Maven by executing the following command:
+AdWords Alerting can be compiled using Maven by executing the following command:

 <code>$ mvn compile dependency:copy-dependencies package</code>

-### Configure AwAlerting
+### Configure AdWords Alerting

 <code> vi java/resources/aw-alerting-sample.properties</code>